ChrisWhealy/Cordova-Create/README.md

         "content"     : []
       },
       { "elementName" : "preference",
-        "attributes"  : { "Squeeze": "Orange Juice" },
+        "attributes"  : { "name": "Squeeze", "value": "Orange Juice" },
         "content"     : []
       },
       { "elementName" : "preference",
-        "attributes"  : { "Tie": "Shoelaces" },
+        "attributes"  : { "name": "Tie", "value": "Shoelaces" },
         "content"     : []
       }
     ]

 **WARNING**
-If identical `configXmlWidget` element details are added to both the Global and Local configuration files, then both instances of the element will appear in the adjusted `config.xml` file.
+Normally, specifying the same `configXmlWidget` element in both the Global and Local configuration files will result in both instances of the element appearing in the adjusted `config.xml` file.

-The only check for duplicates is for `<preference>` elements having an attribute called `name.`

-If a `<preference>` element is defined in both the Global and Local configuration files that has a `name` attribute, then if the values of the `name` attributes are the same, then the normal priority rules apply in which the local value overrides the global value.
+The only exception to this rule is for `<preference>` elements having the same value in their `name` attribute.
+In this case, the normal priority rules apply and the value from the local configuration file will override the value from the global configuration file.

-In this case, your Global configuration file could set the Cordova `deviceready` timeout to 30 seconds:
+For example, you may choose to set the `deviceready` timeout to 30 seconds for all projects:

     { "elementName" : "preference",
       "attributes"  : { "name": "loadUrlTimeoutValue", "value": "30000" },
       "content"     : []
     },

-But then in your Local configuration file, this value can be overridden and set to 60 seconds for that one particular project.
+However, for one particular project, you know that since more plugns are being used, it will take longer for Cordova to boot up.
+Therefore, the Local configuration file for this project contains a duplicate `<preference name="loadUrlTimeoutValue"...>` that sets the timeout to 60 seconds.
+In this case, the Local value overrides the Global value.

     { "elementName" : "preference",
       "attributes"  : { "name": "loadUrlTimeoutValue", "value": "60000" },
       "content"     : []
     },

-Any other duplicate definitions of `configXmlWidget` elements between the Global and Local configuration files will result in duplicate elements appearing in the adjusted `config.xml` file.
+Any other duplicate definitions of `configXmlWidget` elements will result in both elements appearing in the adjusted `config.xml` file.
-**This could result in an error when trying to run the Cordova project!**
+**This could possibly cause an error when trying to run the Cordova project!**